 - The greatest near-term solar and wind workforce needs include technicians and tradesmen with hands-on solar- and wind-specific experience, experienced electrical, mechanical and solar engineers, and project managers

-Solar PV Installation Labor Market Analysis
+Highlights of Our Work: Solar Photovoltaic (PV) Installation Labor Market Analysis

-- Experience with customer service, construction and electrical projects
+- Experience with customer service, construction, and electrical projects